Bottom Line

 Key Points

-• Specific sightings, such as a blob near a US military installation in June 2020 and another by the US Indo-Pacific Command in June 2024, have been cited in online discussions.
+• Specific videos cited include a June 2020 blob near a US military installation and a June 2024 clip by the US Indo-Pacific Command.

 Why It Matters